Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Simulation Studies

-We repeated this analysis for BLAST with source selection.
-Since interval construction in Trans-GLM conditions on knowledge of the informative source set, we cannot make a direct comparison.
+We repeated this credible interval analysis using BLAST with source selection.
+It is worth emphasizing here that credible interval construction for BLAST accounts for uncertainty in the informative set, which is a particularly unique and attractive feature considering that interval construction for Trans-GLM conditions on an empirically determined informative set.
 Figure~\ref{fig:CI_fullBLAST_plots} shows the average length and empirical coverage probability of the credible intervals produced from BLAST as a function of the number of informative source studies, $|\mathcal{A}|$.
-As $|\mathcal{A}|$ increases, we observe a pronounced decrease in average CI length for both signal and non-signal parameters, indicating greater certainty and efficiency in the posterior inference.
-This gain in interval precision does not come at the expense of coverage which stays well above the nominal level of 95\%.
+As $|\mathcal{A}|$ increases, we observe a pronounced decrease in average CI length for both signal and non-signal parameters, indicating greater efficiency as informative data is added.
+Although coverage remains slightly above the nominal 95\% level, it does not translate into a loss of interval precision, as the average CI length approaches values very close to Oracle BLAST for larger values of $|\mathcal{A}|$.